Juniperus conferta: Description

 It forms a cover with a fresh yellowish-green color reminiscent of lawn.
 The foliage is prickly, typical of many junipers.
 The plant can tolerate acidic and alkaline soils but requires good drainage.
 Like other junipers it is tolerant of herbicides such as glyphosate.

 Etymology

-Conferta is derived from Latin.
-"Con" meaning together and "ferta" meaning strong.
+Conferta is derived from Latin confertus -a -um, “pressed together, dense”.

 Uses

 It is also often grown as bonsai.